jdavies/call-center-app-v3/README.md

 You can find the code for these microservices in the ```api-server/google/``` folder.

-#### uploadServer - Audio Processor (API Server)

-The uploadServer is the API server that interacts with Astra (keep the Astra credentials a secret).
-That is in **Node and uses the Node CQL** driver to make CQL queries.

-This code accepts the file from the client, and moves it to GCP's Object Store (keep GCP credentials a secret), and logs the metadata into Astra.

 ## Installation

 You will need the following components